ANCHOR: Error-Controlled Adaptive Numerical Correction for Neural Operator Time Marching: Results

 We consider three-dimensional heat conduction as the final example in this study.
 The heat equation is a linear parabolic PDE with a wide range of applications: it naturally arises in modeling heat transfer through a medium, appears in probability theory as the governing equation for Brownian motion, plays a fundamental role in mathematical finance through option pricing models, and is widely used in image processing for smoothing and denoising.
 In a three-dimensional domain, the governing equation is given by:

 where $\alpha = 1.0$ denotes the thermal diffusivity.
 Here, $T$ represents the scalar temperature field with initial condition $T_0$.
-The spatial domain is a three-dimensional L-shaped region, with the L-shaped cross-section lying in the XY-plane.
-The three dimensional heat conduction equation is solved using an explicit FDM solver on a 32$\times$32$\times$16 cartesian grid over the spatial domain $[0, 1]\times[0, 1]\times[0, 1]$.
-Based on von-Neumann stability analysis, a time-step of $\Delta t = 0.01$ is chosen and the solution is advanced in time up to $t = 1.0$.
-The initial condition consists of a Gaussian blob, normalized to an amplitude within the interval $[0, 1]$, with a standard deviation, $\sigma = 4.0$.
+The spatial domain is a three-dimensional L-shaped region, with the L-shaped cross-section situated in the XY-plane.
+The three-dimensional heat conduction equation is solved using an explicit FDM solver on a 32$\times$32$\times$16 cartesian grid over the spatial domain $(x, y, z) \in [0, 1]^3$.
+Based on von-Neumann stability analysis, a time step of $\Delta t = 0.01$ is chosen, and the solution is advanced in time up to $t = 1.0$.
+The initial condition consists of a Gaussian blob, normalized to an amplitude within the range $[0, 1]$, with a standard deviation, $\sigma = 4.0$.
 The center of the Gaussian is randomly placed within the corner block of the L-shaped domain.
 Homogeneous Dirichlet boundary conditions of $T = 0$ are imposed on all eight faces of the L-shaped block.